estiwidder/bold360-mobile-docs-android/docs/advanced-topics/feedback/instant-feedback.md

 ---

 ## Overview
-Response specific feedback, provides the tool to review specific content quality and relevancy.
+Feedback is a tool for reviewing user experience and also specific content quality and relevance.
-When enabled, every AI response will be followed with a feedback UI element, as long as it valid for feedback submission.
+When enabled, every chatbot response will be followed by a feedback UI element, as long as it valid for feedback submission.
 {: .overview }

 ---

 ## Instant feedback Configurations
-The feedback UI component is configurable, by bold360ai console configurations, and by SDK defined costomizations.
+To enable users to provide feedback, this capability needs to be enabled both in  bold360ai console for the knowledgbase, and also in the SDK configuration.

 ### Admin console configurations
 {: .mb-4 }
-- **Feature availability**
+- **Feedback configuration**
     {: .fs-4 .fw-300 }
-  Feedback feature can be truned on/off on the admin console per widget specific configurations to your account and knowledge base.
+  Refer to the feedback settings for widgets in the Bold360ai console.

   <details close markdown="block">
   <summary>Feedback status settings</summary>